The Lean Startup: How Today's Entrepreneurs Use Continuous Innovation to Create Radically Successful Businessesby Eric Ries

 Eric Ries with this book started a big movement around the world among startup development processes.
 This book presents an innovative approach to startup creating.
 The main object is to stop building products that no one wants.
 Instead, discover what people really want on every step of the product development.

-Part One VISION // Start
+VISION // Start

 “The goal of a startup is to figure out the right thing to build”